Now You Can Make The Best Homemade Bread Simply and Easily with The Dome Dough Maker

-Bread making is a pleasurable pastime with so many rewards — even money saving ones — but it can be tricky to turn out a good loaf.
-You have to develop the gluten in the dough so it aligns into a network that’s elastic and capable of holding a large volume of air.
+The Dome Dough Maker is a great new kitchen tool with so many advantages for bakers.
+A warm, freshly baked loaf is so deluxe, and it’s something you can make with your own hands in your own home with simple ingredients.
+Making homemade bread is such a pleasurable pastime with so many rewards — even money saving ones — but it can be a little tricky to turn out a good loaf.
+Developing gluten in the dough is necessary to align it into a network that’s elastic and capable of holding a large volume of air.
 If this doesn’t happen, bread comes out dense and dry.
 Traditionally, stretching and aligning the gluten has been done by hand kneading — as much as ten minutes in some recipes.
 Electric mixers can do the kneading, but these come with hefty price tags, storage space issues, and more of a carbon footprint — and they don’t even save you time.

-But now there’s the dome®, a simple hand tool that helps you do all the kneading in one minute.
+But now there’s the dome® a simple hand tool that helps you do all the kneading in one minute or less.

 These two loaves of bread were made with the same recipe in the same place with the same proofing steps for the same proofing time.
 The bread on the bottom was kneaded by hand for ten minutes.
 The bread on the top was kneaded for one minute with the dome.
 The dome-kneaded loaf rose higher and produced a more open crumb with less work, less time and less cleanup.

 The dome has the perfect domed shape for stretching and aligning gluten because it pushes and drags a wide swath of dough at a time, giving it a good stretch radially, in all directions.
 You work in a bowl and smear the dough and turn the bowl and smear again.
-It’s so effective that you only have to work the dough for one minute to thoroughly stretch the gluten into an elastic and extensible (strong and stretchy) network.
-You don’t have to question whether you’ve worked the dough too much or too little; just one minute is sufficient to create the structure that will let your bread rise well.
+It’s so effective that you only have to work the dough a little to thoroughly stretch the gluten into an elastic and extensible (strong and stretchy) network.
+You don’t have to question whether you’ve worked the dough too much or too little; just one minute or less is sufficient to create the gluten structure that will let your bread rise well.

-The dome® helps with other aspects of bread making too.
-Place a little oil on the dome to help stretch out pizza dough thin enough for a Neapolitan style pizza.
-And since the dome has a bladed section, it’s a great bowl scraper, and can even cut dough.
+The dome helps with other aspects of bread made from scratch too.
+Place a little oil on the dome to help stretch out pizza dough thin enough for a Neapolitan thin crust pizza.
+And since the dome has a bladed section, it’s a great bowl scraper, and cuts dough too.

-There are so many wonderful kinds of bread to make.
-Once your dough has risen, you can shape it into your choice of a great variety of breads from around the world: standard loaves, boules, baguettes, pizzas, bagels, pitas, braids, rolls, flat breads, coffee cakes, and more.
+There are so many wonderful and different kinds of easy breads to make.
+Once your dough has risen, you can shape it into your choice of a great variety of breads from around the world: traditional loaves, boules, baguettes, pizzas, bagels, pitas, braids, rolls, flat breads, coffee cakes, and more.
+These are some of the best breads to make.
 Each kind is a fun and rewarding adventure.
 Baking bread is good for the soul, a treat for the people in your life you break bread with, and a pleasurable and creative handcraft.
 The dome pretty much guarantees success with it.

-Click here to subscribe to Domestic Bliss, our monthly blog, and receive notifications of our newest techniques and recipes.
-We have vegan recipes too.
+Click here to subscribe to Domestic Bliss, our monthly blog, and receive notifications of our newest easy to make bread recipes and techniques.
+We have vegan bread recipes too.
 We test them all to keep them simple and streamlined without unnecessary steps.
 Need an example?
 Watch our short video on the Video & Recipes tab to see how simple it is to make a healthy, hearty loaf of whole wheat bread.

 It’s A Pastry Blender for the Flakiest Crust — And More Uses